 - It’s coming from a website trusted by Google – Not all websites are equal in the eyes of Google.
-Google loves high quality websites and a link from such a website is welcomed.
+Google loves high-quality websites and a link from such a website is welcomed.

 - It’s not part of an exchange or paid scheme – Links that are paid for or exchanged (you link to my website and I link to yours) can get you into trouble (see below).

-- It’s not coming from a low quality website – In general, websites that have little or no original content and are full of external links with no incoming links, do not offer any value to the user, are considered by search engines as low quality websites.
+- It’s not coming from a low-quality website – In general, websites that have little or no original content and are full of external links with no incoming links, do not offer any value to the user, are considered by search engines as low-quality websites.

-What is a ‘bad link’ and why it should be avoided?
+What is a ‘bad link’?

 What is the problem with that?
-A lot of bad links pointing to a website can lead to Google penalties and in simple words this means loss of rankings, traffic and Google trust.
+A lot of bad links pointing to a website can lead to Google penalties and in simple words, this means loss of rankings, traffic, and Google trust.